-Under Commission Rule 120, 29 Code of Federal Regulations (CFR) § 2200.120, and where the parties' consent, the Chief Judge may assign a Settlement Judge to a pending proceeding to aid the parties in disposing of the case.
-Where the aggregate amount of the penalty sought by the Secretary of Labor is \$100,000 or greater, the Mandatory Settlement procedure goes into effect.
+Under Commission Rule 120, 29 Code of Federal Regulations (CFR) § 2200.120, and where the parties consent, the Chief ALJ may assign a Settlement Judge to a pending proceeding to aid the parties in disposing of the case.
+Where the aggregate amount of the penalty sought by the Secretary of Labor is \$185,000 or greater, the Mandatory Settlement Part procedure goes into effect.
 The Settlement Judge appointed by the Chief ALJ has full control of the proceeding and may require that the parties' representatives be accompanied at the settlement conference by officials having full settlement authority.
-This procedure has aided the Commission in disposing of some extremely complex cases, with the approval of all parties (if settlement efforts are not successful, the case may be assigned to a different Judge for trial).
+This procedure has aided the Commission in disposing of some extremely complex cases, with the approval of all parties (if settlement efforts are not successful, the case may be assigned to a different ALJ for trial).

-The Simplified Proceedings process includes cases where the total proposed penalty is not more than \$20,000 or up to \$30,000 when found eligible by the Chief Judge.
-The Simplified Proceedings process allows parties with relatively simple cases to have their "day in court" unencumbered by formal procedural and evidentiary rules, while ensuring that due process requirements will be maintained.
+The Simplified Proceedings process includes cases where the total proposed penalty is not more than \$20,000, or up to \$30,000 when found eligible by the Chief ALJ.
+The process allows parties with relatively simple cases to have their "day in court" unencumbered by formal procedural and evidentiary rules, while ensuring that due process requirements are maintained.
 Under this process, a business, with or without counsel, can present its case before an ALJ and receive a prompt decision.
-Most paperwork, including legal filings, has been eliminated so that justice can be rendered swiftly and inexpensively.
+Most paperwork, including legal filings, is eliminated so that justice can be rendered swiftly and inexpensively.
 The process reduces the time and legal expenses to employers contesting relatively small penalty cases.

-In FY 2018, approximately 30 percent of new cases were assigned to Simplified Proceedings.
-The Review Commission also projects that approximately 33 percent of new cases will be assigned to the Simplified Proceedings process in FYs 2019 and 2020.
+Twenty-six percent of new cases were assigned to Simplified Proceedings in FY 2020.
+The Review Commission projects that approximately 29 percent of new cases will be assigned to the Simplified Proceedings process in FY 2021 and FY 2022.